cynotebo/KM-Workshop/README.md

 ![](images/mod5/ks-pbi-visual5-filledmap-graph.png)

-Along the way, we will also show you how easy and powerful it is to introduce more advanced search topics like phoentic search to your index (so that your users can find the information they are looking for regardless of their spelling skills) and boost relevancy of results.
-The end result of today's workshop will be a fully searchable medical respository that will allow users to find and extract really powerful information, even if they are not trained medical professionals.
+Along the way, we will also show you how easy and powerful it is to introduce more advanced search topics like phonetic search to your index (so that your users can find the information they are looking for regardless of their spelling skills) and boost relevancy of results.
+The end result of today's workshop will be a fully searchable medical repository that will allow users to find and extract really powerful information, even if they are not trained medical professionals.

 More concretely, you'll learn how to build an Azure Search Index and Knowledge Store repository through the Azure Portal.
 From there, we'll explore more advanced concepts in Azure Search, build custom skills to extend the solution and create a basic web page front end to visualize your search results.
 Finally, you will build a PowerBI dashboard on top of your Knowledge Store to demonstrate how you can use your data store for data visualization and advanced analytics.
-We have also included an Optional Module 7 which is a stand alone module that will walk you through indexing data from an AzureSQL datasource.
+We have also included an Optional Module 7 which is a stand alone module that will walk you through indexing data from an AzureSQL data source.
 We encourage you to walk through this module on your own time and review how this further extends the data available in your solution.

-+ *Note: Please make sure to complete all of pre-requisites listed in Module 0 before moving on, as you will not be able to complete the excercises in this lab without them*.
++ *Note: Please make sure to complete all of pre-requisites listed in Module 0 before moving on, as you will not be able to complete the exercises in this lab without them*.

 ## Agenda